 Dan wasn’t any of those.
 He moved to Hawaii from Minneapolis earning his law degree by day, serving cocktails each night at the club.
 Whenever I was on stage Dan took a break from walking the floor and found a booth in the back to watch me.
 But he did more than just watch me dance.
 He truly enjoyed my performances, appreciating my Bob Fosse obsession and Ann Reinking channeling.
 He saw my childhood Broadway dream within the space of each sway of my hip, point of my toe and nude pirouettes.

 After every one of my solo performance-four-song-sets on the main stage, Dan would spring to his feet applauding and whistling through his fingers, getting the crowd pumped.
 I knew he liked me, but it wasn’t until finding this napkin, that I realized how much:

 I see the smile, its half way there I wonder if It really care So many faces So many times I guess the smile Comes from the rhyme …it’s still an ass kicking smile

-But even then, in the thick of self-doubt and insecurity, there was something inside me that knew; something that made me hold on to this piece of paper for 22 years.
+But even then, in the thick of self-doubt and insecurity, there was something inside me that knew; something that made me hold on to this piece of paper for over 20 years.
 It’s the same thing that helped me break away from Kevin, knowing I wasn’t living in my truth.
 The same force that keeps me believing I am worth more than my the sum of my fears.

 We all have pieces of personal history that remind us how far we’ve come.
 And sometimes, they echo what we knew all along, but were hidden behind our youth.
 If I knew Dan’s last name, I’d look him up to thank him for being such an integral part of mine.